0FL01/mcp-rust-docs/src/instruction.md

-# Rust Documentation Search
+# MCP Tool Usage Instructions

-Use the available search tools to explore Rust crates and documentation.
+**You must use the MCP tools provided by this server** to search and retrieve Rust documentation.

-Available capabilities:

-- Search for crates
-- Retrieve documentation pages
-- Search for functions and APIs

-Search is powered by the latest data from docs.rs.
+## Important

+- Do NOT provide general knowledge answers about Rust crates or documentation
+- Always use these MCP tools for current, accurate crate information
+- All data comes from the latest docs.rs content